nellileinonen/button-game/README.md

 ## To do

 - Allowing all CORS is a major security threat.
 Fix that.
-- Offer more speficic information on what went wrong in login or registration.
+- Offer more specific information on what went wrong in login or registration.